 Ocular migraines are those that cause vision loss in one eye.
 They are usually harmless but may be accompanied by a headache.
 Although the direct cause of ocular migraines is unknown, some environmental factors may play a role in their development.
 Read on to find ways to combat ocular migraines and learn more about the disease as a whole.

 What Are Ocular Migraines?

 Ocular migraines (otherwise known as retinal, ophthalmic, or anterior visual pathway migraines) are visual disturbances in one eye possibly accompanied or followed by a headache.
-They are more common in adults under the age of 40 who have past histories of headaches or other migraines.
-Roughly 75% of ocular migraine patients suffer from occasional symptoms [R, R].
+They are more common in adults under the age of 40 who have past histories of headaches or other migraine types.
+Roughly 75% of ocular migraine patients suffer from occasional symptoms [1, 2].

-Ocular migraines are often confused with other types of migraines, such as migraines with aura (an acephalgic migraine).
-What makes ocular migraines different is that they affect only one eye while the others can affect both [R].
+Ocular migraines are often confused with other types of migraines, such as migraines with aura (acephalgic migraines).
+What makes ocular migraines different is that they affect only one eye while other types can affect both .

-Although there are no data about ocular migraines, in particular, migraines are more common in women; every 1 in 5 women will have migraines, as opposed to only 1 in 15 men.
-People of European descent have a higher risk (20%), followed by those of African (16%) and Asian (9%) descent [R].
+Although there are no data about ocular migraines in particular, all types of migraines are more common in women; every 1 in 5 women will have migraines, as opposed to only 1 in 15 men.
+People of European descent have a higher risk (20%), followed by those of African (16%) and Asian (9%) descent .

-Ocular migraines are most common in adults between the ages of 40 to 60, but there are cases in children as young as 7 years old.
-Ocular migraines make up about 7% of all migraines in children [R, R].
+Ocular migraines are most common in adults between the ages of 40 to 60, but cases have been reported in children as young as 7 years old.
+Ocular migraines make up about 7% of all migraines in children [3, 1].

 Causes of Ocular Migraines

 Environmental factors do not contribute to ocular migraines as much as they do to other migraine types.
 However, the following factors may act as ocular migraine triggers [2, 4, 5, 1]: